-2. Liaisons for Student Grievances: The student should first contact either of the two WFU graduate faculty members, one from the School of Medicine Campus and one from the Reynolda Campus, who serve as liaisons for graduate students wishing to file a grievance.
+- students wishing to file a grievance.
 The faculty liaisons, who serve a three-year term, are appointed by the Dean of the Graduate School from two candidates from each campus nominated by the Graduate Student Association.
 They serve as counsel for the student, and are available to advise the student concerning academic problems and grievances and to help the student initiate and continue with the grievance procedure.
 At the student's request, a faculty liaison may be present during any hearings by the Grievance Committee in order to monitor the proceedings and to insure fair treatment of the student.
 Graduate students interested in filing a grievance are also encouraged to speak with the chair(s) of the Graduate Student Association or other of its officers to seek advice regarding the grievance procedure.
-Names and email addresses of the faculty liaisons and GSA cochairs can be obtained from the Graduate School office.

-3. Written Petition: After consulting a Faculty Liaison, the student should submit to the Dean of the Graduate School a written petition requesting initiation of the Graduate Student Academic Grievance Procedure.
+Names and email addresses of the faculty liaisons and GSA co-chairs can be obtained from the Biomedical Graduate Program Office. - 3.
+Written Petition: After consulting a Faculty Liaison, the student should submit to the Dean of the Biomedical Graduate Programs a written petition requesting initiation of the Graduate Student Academic Grievance Procedure.
 The petition must include the name of the faculty member against whom the grievance is filed, the specific charge, information about the grievance, and the action or relief requested by the student.
 If appropriate at this time, documentary material may be submitted in support of the grievance, although such material may be reserved until requested by the Chair of the Grievance Committee.
-At the time the grievance is submitted, the Dean of the Graduate School shall confer with the student to ensure that the student has spoken with the faculty member involved, gone through the program's grievance procedure, and contacted a Faculty Liaison.

-4. Grievance Committee: Upon receiving a grievance petition, the Dean of the Graduate School shall appoint a five member Grievance Committee composed as follows: a Chair who is a member of the Graduate Council; two faculty members from the graduate faculty at large; and two graduate students selected from a list provided by the Graduate Student Association.
+At the time the grievance is submitted, the Dean of the Biomedical Graduate Programs shall confer with the student to ensure that the student has spoken with the faculty member involved, gone through the program's grievance procedure, and contacted a Faculty Liaison. - 4.
+Grievance Committee: Upon receiving a grievance petition, the Dean of the Biomedical Graduate Programs shall appoint a five member Grievance Committee composed as follows: a Chair who is a member of the Graduate Council; two faculty members from the graduate faculty at large; and two graduate students selected from a list provided by the Graduate Student Association.
 Both the student filing the grievance and the faculty member against whom it is filed shall be informed of the names of all members of the Grievance Committee.
-In appointing members of the Grievance Committee, the Dean of the Graduate School will ensure that no conflict of interest will occur.
-A new committee shall be appointed for each grievance.
+In appointing members of the Grievance Committee, the Dean of the Biomedical Graduate Programs will ensure that no conflict of interest will occur.
+A new committee shall be appointed for each grievance. - 5.
+Grievance Procedure: The Dean of the Biomedical Graduate Programs will forward copies of the grievance petition to the Grievance Committee, the Faculty Liaison with whom the student has consulted, and the faculty member against whom the grievance is filed.
+The faculty member will then have fourteen days to respond in writing to the grievance.
+This response will be returned to the Dean of the Biomedical Graduate Programs, who will forward copies to the Grievance Committee, the Faculty Liaison, and the student filing the grievance.
+Within fourteen days of receiving the faculty member's response to the grievance, the Chair shall convene the Grievance Committee to review the charges, to determine if more information and documentation are needed, and to plan and schedule the